JvanKatwijk/qt-dab/README.md

 here.
 Interfacing another device is not very complicated, it might be done using the "Soapy" interface, or one might write a new interface class.

-While the handling of devices in dabMini and Qt-DAB is - apart from handling the user interaction - the same, it differs from the way device handling is done in dab-2.
-The description here relates to device interfacing in Qt-DAB (the handler for the dabMini differs since it lacks a separate widget for the control).

-Device handlers are implemented as a class, derived from the class *deviceHandler*.
-Only a few functions have to be implemented.

 A complete description of how to interface a device to Qt-DAB is given in the user's manual.